amancevice/rumrunner/examples/lambda/ruby2.5/README.md

 # Rum Runner for Ruby

-A NodeJS project for AWS Lambda.
+A Ruby project for AWS Lambda.

 ## Quickstart